Raon1123/reasoning-nanoGPT/README.md

 ## todos

+It should not mentioned below todos, find `TODO` comments in the code.

 - [ ] add training and evaluation scripts for reasoning tasks
 - [ ] upgrade nanochat model to support distributed training
 - [ ] add code tests... (not prioritized)
 - [ ] We can find our dataset class at `data/dataset.py`.
 It suppose that our memory budget is low...
 How to improve it e.g. memmap?
+- [ ] `model/modelutils.py` we need to add more... resume training, save checkpoints or add more models such as HRM, TRM etc.

 ## acknowledgements